kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Head to the bridge as Kreia to the console: 1,1,2
 - Break the next door as MC and run to the next area.
 - Turn on solo mode and run straight until prompted: 3
-- Loot the footlocker for MC’s armband, then make your way to the next area.
+- Then make your way to the next area.
 - Run forward for a conversation with Atton: 1 spam
 - Watch the long cutscene with Sion and Kreia, then open the room straight ahead.
 - Break and loot the footlocker closest to the console for a vibroblade, then interact with the console (1 spam)